 Brian and I have a favorite restaurant that we used to go to when we were dating and first married.
-When we moved back from the big city, it was one of the first restaurants we visited.
-Luckily it's still in business all these years later.
+When we moved back home from the big city, it was one of the first restaurants we visited.
+Lucky for us it's still in business all these years later.

 It's an Italian restaurant and I always get the same thing (sorry, I know that sounds kinda sad, but we don't go often enough that I want to miss out on my favorite...), the "Four Seasons" pizza.
-They did have a new salad with beets that hadn't been on the menu all those years ago, and since I'm about the only one who likes beets in our house this was my chance to get my beet fix.
+I noticed they did have a new salad with beets that hadn't been on the menu all those years ago, and since I'm about the only one who likes beets in our house it was my chance to get my beet fix.

-Beets, goat cheese, and orange vinaigrette?
-Great, now I have two things to always order.
+Who knew beets, goat cheese, and orange vinaigrette would be so good?
+Now I have two things to always order.

-This salad was so good, however, I had to figure out how to replicate it at home.
-Luckily for me (not the "I can tell what's in a dish just by tasting" kind of person) it’s got pretty simple ingredients.
+The only problems was this salad was too good to have only once or twice a year.
+I had to figure out how to replicate it at home.
+Since I'm not the "I can tell what's in a dish just by tasting" kind of person, I was lucky this recipe was full of simple ingredients.

 Start with a bed of lettuce.
 Bonus points if it's homegrown.
 Extra bonus points if a prominent leaf has a nice hole in it left from a bug.

-Add some thinly sliced onion- sweet is best, but I take whatever I can get in the onion department (did you hear that ma?
-I love onions now, even though I spent hours picking them out of things in my youth…)
+Add some thinly sliced onion- sweet is best, but I take whatever I can get in the onion department (did you hear that mom?
+I love onions now, even though I spent hours picking them out of dishes when I was younger…).

-Add some crumbled goat cheese and garnish with a handful of chopped walnuts.
-I've been known to use pecans or sunflower seeds, too, or even to just forgo the nuts- your choice.
+Add some crumbled goat cheese and a handful of chopped walnuts, pecans, or other nut you'd enjoy.
+I've also used sunflower seeds, too, and have even left nuts or seeds out entirely - it's your choice.

 Arrrgh.
 Why, oh why, didn't I see that dumb hole before taking the pictures?